simonesilvestroni/m2m-website/_posts/2020-08-06-a-little-boy-that-santa-claus-forgot-on-a-b-29.md

 **April, same year** — Two men escape from a concentration camp called [Sachsenhausen](https://www.sachsenhausen-sbg.de/en/){:target="_blank" rel="noopener"}, built in the town of Oranienburg, north of Berlin.
 One of them, who had spent four years there, **was my grandfather**.

 Now a fugitive, he’s running away from imprisonment with a fellow Soviet inmate.
 They have to steal from German citizens, for food, protection and to go unnoticed during the day.
 They tie themselves to tree branches at night.
-The skinny kid came back home, mostly walking, [from Berlin to Italy](https://medium.com/lessons-from-history/a-trip-to-freedom-from-berlin-to-berlin-e9725231eb2e){:target="_blank" rel="noopener"}.
+The skinny kid came back home, mostly walking, [from Berlin to Italy](/blog/after-1989-full-story/).

 ## A glimpse of something

-_A Little Boy That Santa Claus Forgot On A B-29_ is the second song from the concept album [_After 1989: A Trip To Freedom_](/work/original-music-productions/after-1989/).
+_A Little Boy That Santa Claus Forgot On A B-29_ is the second song from the concept album _After 1989: A Trip To Freedom_.
 It plays around the two events.
 A glimpse of hope for the two tired men running away in Central Europe, a horrific wasteland in Japan.
 The nuclear era was born.

 ## ‘Little Boy’ official video

 {% include pattern-video.html id="5M1XTw483Ew" %}

-<p class="detached text-uppercase fs-5">🔗 <a href="/work/original-music-productions/after-1989/">Read the <strong class="m2m-letter-spacing-w1">case study about <em>After 1989</em></strong></a></p>

 ## Credits